-Previously we have discussed the importance of hiring the right contractor when it comes time to have a new HVAC unit installed.
-Today we are going to discuss the importance of buying the right HVAC unit.
-HVAC systems come in all different styles and size.
-Getting the correct one for your home is important not just in keeping you comfortable, but in keeping your wallet nice and full as well.
+Previously, we discussed the importance of hiring the right contractor when installing a new HVAC unit.
+Today, we will discuss the importance of buying a suitable HVAC unit.
+HVAC systems come in all different styles and sizes.
+Getting the correct one for your home is essential not just in keeping you comfortable but also in keeping your wallet nice and full.

 Determining the Correct Capacity

-Some contractors may look at your current HVAC units and tell you to simple buy a new one with the same capacity.
+Some contractors may look at your current HVAC units and tell you to buy a new one with the same capacity.
 This may not be best for you.
-HVAC units have probably changed a lot in the time since you last had one installed.
+HVAC units have probably changed a lot since you last had one installed.
 You should have a load assessment performed.
 This will determine exactly what the heating and cooling needs are for a home of your size.
-This assessment should include a heat-loss calculation which factors in walls, attics, floors, windows and doors.
-These are all common locations for temperature controlled air to escape.
+This assessment should include a heat-loss calculation that factors in walls, attics, floors, windows, and doors.
+These are all common locations for temperature-controlled air to escape.

 Energy Efficiency

-This is going to be one of the most important things to consider when you are shopping for a new HVAC unit.
-The Seasonal Energy Efficiency Ratio (SEER) of your unit tells you have energy efficient is it.
+This will be one of the most important things to consider when shopping for a new HVAC unit.
+Your unit’s Seasonal Energy Efficiency Ratio (SEER) rating tells you how energy efficient it is.
 The higher the SEER rating, the more efficient it is.
-Currently the U.S. Department of Energy dictates that any new split system central air conditioning unit installed in New Mexico must have a minimum SEER rating of 13.
+The U.S. Department of Energy dictates that any new split system central air conditioning unit installed in New Mexico must have a minimum SEER rating of 13.
 This does not mean you are limited to a 13 SEER HVAC unit.
-The higher the SEER rating, the more expensive the unit is going to be.
-However, higher SEER units are going to save you more money in the long run.
-Choosing the right unit for you involved balancing upfront cost with savings down the road.
+The higher the SEER rating, the more expensive the unit will be.
+However, higher SEER units will save you more money in the long run.
+Choosing the suitable unit for you involves balancing upfront costs with savings.